 PowerShell Universal Dashboard is the most popular web framework for PowerShell.
 Check out this short video to find out more.

-PowerShell Universal Dashboard enterprise licensing is provided for users that require large scale deployments of Universal Dashboard.
-If you are running more than a hand full of dashboards, you should consider contacting us about pricing for an enterprise license that will allow you to run as many dashboards as you require in your organization.
-Depending on your use-case, the price will be far cheaper than the premium licensing.
+PowerShell Universal Dashboard site licensing is provided for users that require large scale deployments of Universal Dashboard.
+If you are running more than a hand full of dashboards, you should consider contacting us about pricing for a site license that will allow you to run as many dashboards as you require.

 PowerShell Pro Tools provides a Visual Studio, Visual Studio Code and PowerShell solution.
 The same license key applies to all three.
 If you choose to build forms in Visual Studio but package scripts in Visual Studio Code, you can use the same license for each.
 The license is good for one year of upgrades.

 Universal Dashboard is a web framework for PowerShell.
 You can create interactive websites, simple end-user tools or dashboards to display data.
 You aren’t limited to charts and graphs.
 Build tools to make your help desk colleagues more productive.

 No. PSScriptPad is just an alternative to VS Code.
 It currently only supports Windows PowerShell and doesn’t have all the features and extensibility you will find in VS Code.
 That said, it’s much smaller and faster to launch.
 It’s great for quickly editing and debugging scripts but might not be suitable for working on large projects.
 That said, it has features that VS Code does not including a Windows Form Designer and script packaging.

 Universal Dashboard is built to service a couple thousand requests a second on good hardware.
 Don’t expect to use UD to run the next Stack Overflow or Reddit.
 It works perfectly well for internal tools that tens or hundreds of users are using but isn’t designed to service thousands or tens of thousands of users.